-a. shall include the Message Type field set to '4' (Floor Release); and
+a. shall include the Message Type field set to '4' (Floor Release);

-b. shall include the Source field set to '2' (the controlling MCPTT function is the source);
+b. shall include the Source field set to '2' (the controlling MCPTT function is the source); and

+c. if the associated floor participant is in an interconnected system, shall include the User ID field;

 2. if the G-bit in the Floor Indicator is set to '1' (Dual floor):